In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-We evaluate the autoencoding performance of the pretrained ICAE (without instruct fine-tuning) using the following three metrics to understand how well it can restore the original context from its produced memory slots: BLEU \citep{article}, Exact-Match (EM)\footnote{EM denotes the proportion of the exact matching prefix length to the total length.
-For example, for a context of 512 tokens, if its first 256 tokens are perfectly restored but its 257th token is not correctly recovered, the EM score should be $256/512=0.5$.} and cross entropy loss.
+We first evaluate the autoencoding performance of the pretrained ICAE (without instruction fine-tuning) using the following three metrics to understand how well it restores the original context from its produced memory slots: BLEU \citep{article}, Exact-Match (EM)\footnote{EM denotes the proportion of the exact matching prefix length to the total length.
+For a context of 512 tokens, if its first 256 tokens are perfectly restored but its 257th token is not, the EM score is $256/512=0.5$.} and cross entropy loss.

-Figure \ref{fig:ae_result_main} presents the autoencoding results of the ICAE based on the LLaMa-7b.
-The ICAE demonstrates a remarkably low overall loss, below 0.05, indicating that the produced memory slots retain almost all the information of the original context.
+Figure \ref{fig:ae_result_main} presents the autoencoding results of the ICAE based on the Llama-7b.
+The ICAE demonstrates a very low overall loss, below 0.05, indicating that the produced memory slots retain almost all the information of the original context.
 When the context length is within 300, the ICAE can almost perfectly reconstruct the original context, achieving nearly 100\% BLEU and EM scores.
-However, as the context length increases beyond 400, both BLEU and EM scores start to decline, suggesting that a context length of 400 may exceed the memory capacity of the 128-length memory slots.
-Interestingly, even at a context length of 500, the median BLEU score remains over 0.98, and the median EM score approaches 0.6 (e.g., perfectly reconstructing about the first 300 words of a 512-token context), which further highlights the remarkable performance of the memory slots.
+As the context length increases beyond 400, both BLEU and EM scores start to decline, indicating insufficient capacity of the 128-length memory slots.
+However, even at a context length of 500, the median BLEU remains over 0.98, and the median EM approaches 0.6 (e.g., perfectly reconstructing about the first 300 words of a 512-token context), showing remarkable performance of ICAE.

 We then analyze the effect of the memory size $k$ on the result.
 According to Figure \ref{fig:bleu_loss_length}, as the memory slot length $k$ decreases, the ICAE's ability to memorize longer samples significantly deteriorates.
 Compared to $k=128$ where the BLEU score can still reach over 95\% at a context length of 500, the BLEU scores become much less satisfactory for $k$ values of 64 and 32, indicating an inability to losslessly retain the original context.
-This observation is also evident from the loss curve, suggesting that achieving over 4x compression is rather challenging.
+This observation is also evident from the loss curve, suggesting that achieving over $4\times$ compression is rather challenging.

+Similarly, the text continuation evaluation presented in Table \ref{tab:lm} also illustrates that a higher compression ratio tends to result in more pronounced losses in language modeling.